sydney-chen95/Mapping-Earthquakes/README.md

 # Mapping-Earthquakes

+## Purpose
-## The purpose of this is to visually show the differences between magnitudes of earthquakes from all over the world.
+The purpose of this is to visually show the differences between magnitudes of earthquakes from all over the world.